simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-container-orchestration-in-modern-devops-environments/index.en.md

 **The role of container orchestration in modern DevOps environments**

 DevOps and containerization are among the top buzzwords in the world of IT.
 In particular, **container orchestration** is one of the essential components of modern-day DevOps.
-It is a process that automates the deployment, management, scaling, and networking of containerized applications.
+It's a process that automates the deployment, management, scaling, and networking of containerized applications.

 In this article, we'll look at the significance of container orchestration in modern-day DevOps environments and discuss some popular container orchestration tools.